 - Guided Photography Tour with Golden Pagoda & Big Buddha

-Thai noodle soup is made of a chicken, beef or pork broth and served with a choice of beef, chicken, pork or seafood.
+Thai noodle soup is made of chicken, beef or pork broth and served with a choice of beef, chicken, pork or seafood.
 You can usually choose the shape and size of your noodles – wide flat, small wiry or medium flat – and add dry chilli, white vinegar or other condiments to spice it up (it’s usually served without much pep).
-A noodle soup bowl costs between 30 and 80 baht.

-Originally from Isaan, in northeast Thailand, this tasty cold dish has spread right across the country.
+Som tam is originally from Isaan, in northeast Thailand.
+This tasty cold dish has spread right across the country.
 It includes shredded green papaya, garlic, tomato, yardlong bean, peanuts and chilli.
 Preserved crab is often added to it.
 Papaya salad is usually served with barbecued chicken or fish, and with sticky rice (khao niao).
 An excellent variant with shredded carrot instead of papaya is also available for the asking.

-Phad Thai is one of the favourite dishes of visitors in Thailand.
-These stir-fried noodles seasoned with fish sauce, lime, red chilli pepper, sugar and tamarind sauce (to which eggs, dried fish, tofu and bean sprouts can be added) are served with shrimp, chicken or pork.
-This hearty dish is simply excellent and generally priced around 40-80 baht per plate.
+Phad thai is one of the dishes most favourited by visitors in Thailand.
+These hearty, stir-fried noodles seasoned with fish sauce, lime, red chilli pepper, sugar and tamarind sauce (to which eggs, dried fish, tofu and bean sprouts can be added) are served with shrimp, chicken or pork.

-Originated from Indonesia, satay is a grilled or barbecued chicken, beef, pork or (very occasionally) fish skewer dish served with a peanut sauce.
+Originally from Indonesia, satay is a grilled or barbecued chicken, beef, pork or (very occasionally) fish skewer dish served with a peanut sauce.
 Before being grilled, the meat is marinated in turmeric, which gives its distinctive yellow colour.
 Delicious and easy to eat, this popular snack can be found at roadside stands all around Samui.
-One skewer is usually sold for 10 baht.

-Kanom Jeen (often wrongly spelled Khanom Chin) are crisp thin rice noodles served with a spicy green or yellow curry, as well as boiled eggs and fresh vegetables.
+Kanom jeen (often wrongly spelt "khanom chin") are crisp thin rice noodles served with a spicy green or yellow curry, as well as boiled eggs and fresh vegetables.
 This tasty traditional dish can also be served with papaya salad instead of sticky rice.
-One plate costs about 30-50 baht and 5 baht per boiled egg.

-Yellow chicken rice originally comes from Malaysia and is served with fried shallots, sliced cucumber and a small bowl of clear soup.
+Yellow chicken rice is originally from Malaysia and is served with fried shallots, sliced cucumber and a small bowl of clear soup.
 The yellow colour of the rice is made by boiling it with a mix of onion, oil, turmeric and garlic powder.
 The chicken is marinated with curry powder, turmeric, cumin, coriander and chilli powder.
-This dish is extremely flavoursome, and usually sold around 30-50 baht per portion.
+This combination makes it an extremely flavoursome dish.

 Barbecued meat, fish or seafood skewers are a classic of street food in Thailand.
-From chicken breast to entire small squid, and from sausage to pork slices, they’re sold at 10 to 20 baht per skewer.
+From chicken breast to entire small squid, and from sausage to pork slices, they’re cheap and you'll often ask for more than just one skewer.
 It’s simply delectable and really easy to enjoy while walking around a night market.

-Chicken rice is also a classic of Thai cuisine.
+Chicken rice is a classic of Thai cuisine.
 Originated from Hainan province in southern China, its name says it all: it’s a simple chicken breast with rice.
-The chicken is poached and the resulting liquid fat - mixed garlic and ginger - is used to cook the rice.
-It’s usually served with a chicken broth, fresh vegetable and a spicy sauce.
-This flavourful dish cost about 30-50 baht per plate.
+The chicken is poached and the resulting liquid fat – mixed garlic and ginger – is used to cook the rice.
+It’s usually served with chicken broth, fresh vegetable and a spicy sauce.

-Thai pancakes are a favourite for all those who have a sweet tooth.
-This flatbread originated from India and is one of the most popular snack for Thais and foreigners alike.
+Thai pancakes are a favourite for those with a sweet tooth.
+This flatbread originated from India and is one of the most popular snacks for Thais and visitors.
 Served with egg, condensed milk, banana, chocolate sauce or jam, this snack can be eaten at any time of the day and costs between 20 and 50 baht.

 There is a new trend in night markets and walking streets around Samui: cocktail stalls.
-You can get a Mojito or a Tequila Sunrise served in a plastic goblet for 70-100 baht, and drink it as you continue shopping.
+You can get a mojito or a Tequila Sunrise served in a plastic goblet, and drink it as you continue shopping.
 Despite their low price, these street cocktails are often as good – if not better, and as potent as the more expensive mixed drinks served in trendy bars.